 Many of the indemnity and/or hold harmless clauses embedded in CPA/client agreements attempt to shift all liability from the entity to the CPA firm, and have broad language that extends the CPA firm’s responsibilities to more than just the professional services being performed.
-Such agreements/contracts, like NDAs, may be boilerplate agreements that clients use for all independent contractors.
+Such agreements/contracts, such as NDAs, may be boilerplate agreements that clients use for all independent contractors.
 As such, they contain many legal conditions and caveats that are not necessarily appropriate with respect to the professional services being provided by the accounting firm.
-Refer to the excerpts below for some indemnity clauses that have been embedded in various agreements with CPA firms.
-As you can see by the broad nature of the clauses, they would be problematic for any CPA firm who agrees to such terms and conditions.

 CAMICO strongly encourages CPAs to take great care in reviewing any contracts or agreements containing such language; consider the worse possible scenario under the agreement and determine the level of risk your firm would be taking on.
 It’s important, therefore, that before you contractually bind your firm to an arrangement of this significance, you take the time to understand all the implications of the legalese in the agreement in order to make an informed decision on terms and conditions that may pose a higher standard and/or greater liability to the firm than what would normally be anticipated.
 Make sure you are comfortable with the agreement and the expectations that will fall on your firm.
 Be prepared to reject the client opportunity if you cannot negotiate the terms to your satisfaction.

 - Educate your client regarding the scope and limits of your engagement.
-This enhanced awareness may help to convince your client that the broad, all-encompassing indemnity clause like the following example is not appropriate, given the scope and limits of the engagement letter.
-From a risk management perspective, in this example, the only viable solution is to delete the clause entirely.
+This enhanced awareness may help to convince your client that a broad, all-encompassing indemnity clause is not appropriate, given the scope and limits of the engagement letter.

 - Limit any indemnity and hold harmless conditions in agreements you sign by incorporating the following three key items: (1) add language clarifying that any liability would need to be judicially determined by a court of competent jurisdiction; (2) specify that the firm is only responsible for claims that arise "solely" as a result of the firm’s gross negligence or willful misconduct; and (3) confirm that the firm will assume no obligation or liability arising in whole, or in part, from the client’s own negligence or intentional misrepresentations.